chand1012/Discord-Quick-Meme/README.md

 ### Coming Soon

 - Refactor and Further optimization for faster memes.
-- Reverse image search to find the original source of memes posted on your server.

 ### To Do
 - Refactor and organize better (especially the main loop)